• Skip to primary navigation

 • Gradually add the sugar, about a tablespoon at a time, increasing the speed of the beaters.
 Beat constantly until the sugar dissolves, the mixture is thick and glossy and the meringue has stiff peaks.

-• Spoon the meringue mixture onto the prepared tray in six mounds.
+• Spoon the meringue mixture onto the prepared tray in six mounds, using the circles you drew as a guide.

 Once cool, store the meringues in an airtight container until you are ready to serve.

-• Whip the cream in the bowl of a stand mixer fitted with the whisk attachment.
+• Whip the cream and vanilla until soft peaks form in the bowl of a stand mixer fitted with the whisk attachment, or using hand-held electric beaters.

 Notes

-1. Ensure your egg whites are at room temperature.
+1. Eggs: we use large, free-range eggs.
+Ensure that the whites are at room temperature.

 Made this recipe?
 We’d be so grateful if you could leave a comment and rating at the bottom of the page!